 The provider must retain documentation in compliance with applicable records retention requirements in federal and state laws, rules, and regulations.

+Telemedicine and Telehealth

+Documentation requirements for a telemedicine or telehealth service are the same as for an in-person visit and must accurately reflect the services rendered.
+Documentation must identify the means of delivery when provided by telemedicine or telehealth.

 Prior Authorization Requirements

 Initial Authorization Requirements